529 College Savings Plans can be Effective Estate Planning Tool

 1) Assets grow tax-deferred and are withdrawn tax-free for qualified expenses; and,

 2) Contributions made by parents and grandparents are considered a gift, providing estate planning benefits.

 Over the years, both wealthy and lower-income parents and grandparents have been the main contributors to these plans.
 Any parent or grandparent can make gifts of up to $15,000 per year, per individual person (child) and to as many individuals as they wish.

 Section 529 plans allow gifts to be made five years ahead, all at once.
 Thus, a grandparent can gift $75,000 per grandchild at once for the next five years.
 If the grandparent has five grandchildren, then they have the ability to contribute or gift $375,000 at once to the 529 plans.
 There would be no gift tax, assuming no other gifts were made to that child over those years.
 Such generous contributions allow a reduction in the contributor’s taxable estate.

-The federal estate tax exemption – the amount an individual can leave to heirs without having to pay federal estate tax – is $11.4 million for 2019.
-So, this is an ideal strategy for parents and grandparents who may have estates valued at over $11.4 million.
+The federal estate tax exemption – the amount an individual can leave to heirs without having to pay federal estate tax – is $11.7 million for 2021.
+So, this is an ideal strategy for parents and grandparents who may have estates valued at over $11.7 million.
 Additionally, the state tax deductibility on the front end is a significant benefit to contributors.
-In Ohio, for example, a grantor can deduct $4,000 per beneficiary, per year and the deduction can carryforward.
+In Ohio, for example, a grantor can deduct $4,000 per beneficiary, per year and the deduction can carry forward.

 Any money left in a 529 plan after college can continue growing for the next generation, or grow perpetually for future generations.
 Also, a key notable benefit to a 529 includes transferability.
 Funds in a 529 account may be transferred from the original beneficiary to another.
 There are many good reasons families are now using 529 Plans as an estate planning tool, allowing unused funds in a 529 to pass along to future generations.